MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/configure-network-firewall.md

 5. Enable NAT gateway on the SCOM Managed Instance subnet.

 >[!Important]
->To minimize the need for extensive communication with both your Active Directory admin and Network Admin, review  [**Prerequisites Verification**](/system-center/scom/scom-mi-prerequisites-verification?view=sc-om-2022).
-The section outlines the procedures through which the AD admin and network admin validate their configuration changes and ensure their successful implementation; thus, reducing unnecessary back-and-forth interactions with Operations Manager admin time.
+>To minimize the need for extensive communication with both your Active Directory admin and Network Admin, review  [**Self-verification**](/system-center/scom/scom-mi-self-verification-of-steps?view=sc-om-2022).
+The outlines the procedures through which the AD admin and network admin validate their configuration changes and ensure their successful implementation; thus, reducing unnecessary back-and-forth interactions with Operations Manager admin time.

 ## Next steps